Find Grad Schools

 137 Yearly Graduations

 University of Chicago is the 2nd most popular school in the nation for students seeking a master's degree in liberal arts / sciences & humanities.
 Each year, around 17,800 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $63,801 per year, while in-state graduate students, on average, pay $65,145 per year.
+The average in-state tuition for full-time undergraduates is $61,179 per year, while in-state graduate students, on average, pay $65,145 per year.
 During the most recent year for which we have data, 137 people received their master's degree in liberal arts / sciences & humanities from UChicago.
-About 60% of this group were women, and 14% were students from an underrepresented racial-ethnic group.
-Those who complete their master's degree in liberal arts / sciences & humanities at University of Chicago make a median salary of 51,346.
+Around 23% of these students were from an underrepresented racial-ethnic group, and 63% were women.

 #3